scholarslab/praxis/charter/program-charter.md

 We typically work with humanists who have a wide variety of technical and personal experiences, some more or less than others.
 We believe this work should be available based on interest-not background.
 Our success is measured by our ability to bring along the person struggling the most.

-### We are working on it
+### We are working on it and talk actively about that work.

-We talk openly about the process
+We talk openly about our pedagogical process.
+When possible, we write about it as well.
+If something is not working, we will change it and adapt based on the needs of the students and our colleagues.
+Accordingly, we expect our students to talk and write about the learning process for them, to engage in the experience, and help us shape a pedagogical experience that works for them.

+We fully endorse the values expressed in the Collaborator's Bill of Rights and, in particular, the [Student Collaborator's Bill of Rights](http://cdh.ucla.edu/news/a-student-collaborators-bill-of-rights/).

 ### The ways we interact with each other matter.